OminousArchitect/KamunagiRedux/README.md

 - and **most of all**, to Tsubasa, for introducing me to Utawarerumono.
 ## Known Issues
 -- All feedback is welcome!
 Feel free to mention me in the RoR2 Modding Discord @Unit_9_Type_S

-- Jump pads will lock your movement to zero if you use Dark Ascension without touching the ground after using them
+- Jump pads will lock your movement to zero if you use Proxy Apotheosis without touching the ground after using them
-- Clay templar tar blast will permanently force you in a direction until you land
+- Clay templar tar blast tends to permanently force you in a direction until you land(?)
-- In multiplayer, Summon Nugwisomkami is kind of broken for people who aren't the host so I recommend against taking it
+- Summon Nugwisomkami has some difficult networking issues to trace, so it's disabled for people who aren't the host
+- The particle FX for Honoka's Veil are broken somehow.
+I presume this is another "Gearbox removed grandparent boulder" situation.
+I'll fix it at some point
 ## Misc.
 Dev Comments
+The Kamunagi have item displays too, but only as many as I felt like doing/ thought wouldn't look out of place.
+Most reds, yellows, void items, and items that "follow" you are done.
+I also did most of the Seeker's items too.

+The mobility skills are available in either the Divine Skill slot or the Utility skill slot, to maximize available skill combinations.

+Comes with 3 custom soundtracks that play during the teleporter event on Titanic Plains, Sundered Grove, and Siren's Call.

 The Kamunagi are somewhat lacking in animations for a couple reasons
 - Working with two skeletons is pretty difficult not to mention tedious
-- With Artificer as my precedent, she doesn't really have cast anims with a lot of motion either so *shrug*
+- Using Artificer as my precedent, she doesn't really have cast anims with a lot of motion either so *shrug*
 - You're intended to be flying a lot of the time and making animations that work both on the ground and in the air is very tricky
 - [I'm not asking someone to animate this shit](https://streamable.com/8hklxg)
 - Animations are also expensive